louisdesc/ChatGPT-FastAPI-Interface/README.md

 - `main.py`: Contains FastAPI app setup, routes, and chat logic.
 - `chat_logic.py`: Includes helper functions for importing data, formatting conversations, calculating confidence, and verifying responses.

-## Contributions
-Contributions are welcome.
-Please create a pull request or raise an issue for bugs and feature requests.